saintdle/pacman-k8s/README.md

 # pacman-k8s

-This is a simple pacman app that utilizes the default storage class in OCP for storing high score.
-Exposed by LoadBalancer.
+This is a simple pacman app that utilizes the default storage class in Kubernetes for storing high score using MongoDB.
+Web UI Exposed by LoadBalancer.

 ```
 git clone https://github.com/saintdle/pacman-k8s